mohanmca/MohanLearningGround/src/main/md/BetterPerson_SelfHelp/Towards_Project_Z_Anki.md

 ## What is project-z?

-1. Creating simple, stress-free, disciplined life
+1. Creating simple, peaceful, disciplined life
+2. Creating daily routines
-2. Focusing on daily actions in life
+3. Focusing on daily Positive actions in life
-3. Positive actions
-4. Creating daily routines
-5. Focusing on current minutes at hand
+4. Focusing on current minutes at hand
-6. Helping me by helping others
+5. Helping me by helping others

 ## How to improve daily?
 1. Daily read this deck
 2. Watch one ted talk and update the notes
-3. Focus on positive actions
+3. Focus on improving positive actions

 ## How not to motivate ourselves to change behaviour?